kintohub/kintohub-docs/docs/adding-a-dependency-application.md

 ---
-id: adding-a-dependency-application
 title: Adding dependencies to an application
-sidebar_label: Adding dependencies to an application
 ---

 Once you've created an application, you can add additional KintoBlocks to extend its capabilities.